folk school blog

 You can honor someone living or memorialize someone who's passed away by donating in their name.
 We'll let an honoree know that you've provided a tribute to them, and when you provide a memorial gift, we'll inform the person's family that you've remembered their loved one in this way.
 Simply write "In honor of" or "In memory of" on the Memo/For line on your check or let us know when you call 800-365-5724 to donate using your credit card.

 Join our Olive Dame Campbell Society by remembering the Folk School in your estate plans.
-Whether it's a set dollar amount or a percentage of your full estate, an IRA account or life insurance policy, there are many ways to make a planned gift and you do not need a fortune to make a big difference.
-Visit this link for more about our planned giving program.
+Whether it's a set dollar amount or a percentage of your full estate, an IRA account, or life insurance policy, there are many ways to make a planned gift and you do not need a fortune to make a big difference.
+Visit this link for more information about our planned giving program.

 If you're interested in donating unmortgaged real estate to the Folk School, please call Kathi Osborne, Development Director at 800-365-5724.
 Gifts of real estate must be approved by the school's board of directors.

 We are developing a new information technology platform which will allow recurring gifts.
-In the future, you'll be able to designate a certain amount each month you'd like to donate using your credit card, including designating a recurring gift to a certain program area.
+In the future, you'll be able to designate a certain amount you'd like to donate each month using your credit card, including designating a recurring gift to a certain program area.
 We'll update this section once that function is available.

 The Folk School offers both endowed and individually funded scholarship vehicles for generous donors interested in helping others have creative learning experiences.
 Read here about our scholarship program.